 Another example is how having a platform will enable you to save time from collecting ideas and organizing them.
 With technology, you will have to collect the ideas yourself from different channels.
 Organizing them is another work of its own.
 Combine this and you will run out of time.

-Next steps: The end result that everyone hopes to achieve with innovation is to contribute to the company’s success and continuity.
-Innovation management platforms like Accept Mission play a big role at that.
+The end result that everyone hopes to achieve with innovation is to contribute to the company’s success and continuity.
+Innovation management platforms like Accept Mission play a big role in that.

-If you want to level up the way you manage your innovation, book a demo here to see how much easier and more fun your work gets with the use of your platform.
+If you want to level up the way you manage your innovation, sign up here for a 30-day trial to see how much easier and more fun your work gets with the use of your platform.